It is common that when running many programs or applications on Windows 10 or Windows 11, your PC goes to be slow or freezing.

 Now you will have set processor priority for the foreground applications in Windows 10 in Control panel.

-It is obvious that you are free to run some programs, even Avast smoothly.
+Now that you are free to run some programs, even Avast smoothly.
 In fact, to adjust CPU priority to prefer foreground applications is to change the DWORD value of Win32PrioritySeparation in the registry editor.
-So you would better try to alter Win32ProipritySeparation so as to set CPU priority for some programs.
+So you would better try to alter Win32ProipritySeparation to set CPU priority for some programs.

 Method 2: Set CPU Priority to Preferred Applications Automatically